 The other day I was reading an article on Matcha Green Tea and I was astounded by the health benefits.
-In case you’re unfamiliar with this product Matcha is a bright green powder which is made by grinding green tea leaves.
+In case you are unfamiliar with this product, Matcha is a bright green powder which is made by grinding green tea leaves.
+It compliments the blended tofu in the Vegan Matcha Green Tea Mousse.

-So with this mediocre experience of Matcha Green Tea I was happy to forego the ingredient for more regular flavours.
+With this mediocre experience of Matcha Green Tea, I was happy to forego the ingredient for more regular flavours.
 Then I read an article which cited research which found Matcha Green Tea had more than 3 times the EGCG antioxidant as regular green tea.

 It went on to suggest the benefits of Matcha included boosting metabolism, reducing cholesterol, increasing energy levels and reducing stress and anxiety.
 It seems like an amazing list of benefits from drinking a cup of tea.